 halt Put the control loop into User Halt mode.
-In this mode, the frequency offset is 'frozen' and no computed compensation of the oscillator performance is used. hold Put the control loop into User Hold mode.
-In this mode, the frequency offset is compensated with the computed oscillator performance.
-If there is no data available to perform a holdover, then this is the same as 'User Halt'. lock Return the unit to normal operation.
-This does not command the unit to 'Lock' mode immediately, it merely takes it out of 'User Hold' or 'User Halt'; it is not a mechanism to override the operation of the control system. resync Command the unit to immediately force the output PPS to align with the current reference.
-Note that this can cause jumps in time.
+In this mode, the frequency offset is 'frozen' and no computed compensation of the oscillator performance is used.

+Hold Put the control loop into User Hold mode.
+In this mode, the frequency offset hold is compensated with the computed oscillator performance.
+If there is no data available to perform a holdover, then this is the same as lock "Lock' mode immediately, it merely takes it out of 'User Hold' or 'User Halt'; it is not a mechanism to override the operation of the control system.